The 3 stages of sales reporting

 That's great.
 That's how it always starts.

-You know that sales reporting is important and that it can help you a great deal in moving your company forward.
+You know that sales reporting is important and can help you move your company forward.
 But you have no idea where to start.

 At this point, you know that you're clueless.
 You have to think practically to move beyond the first stage of sales reporting.